General Application for GST/HST Rebates

 Claimant's name, address, and business number (BN)

-If you are applying for a rebate as an individual, enter your 9-digit social insurance number, if applicable, your name, and your mailing address.
-If you are applying for a rebate for a business or other organization, enter the 9 or 15-digit BN, if applicable, the full name (include the trading or operating name, if applicable), the mailing address, and the business address if it is different from the mailing address.
+If you are applying for a rebate as an individual, enter your nine-digit social insurance number, if applicable, your name and your mailing address.
+If you are applying for a rebate for a business or other organization, enter the nine-digit BN or the full account number if applicable, the full name (include the trading or operating name, if applicable), the mailing address, and the business address if it is different from the mailing address.

 Period covered